shahfaizanramju/CRUD-Application---Spring-Boot/README.md

 # CRUD-Application---Spring-Boot
-Fully Backend CRUD(Create, Read Update, Delete) application using spring-boot with java and connecting with PostgreSQL
+Created an extensive CRUD application using Spring Boot, Java, and PostgreSQL.
+The application feature as create, read, update and update.